migmolrod/browser-dashboard-pwa/docs/docs/requirements/introduction.md

 browser start page.
 It provides users with quick access to frequently visited websites, task management, weather information, and calendar events in a unified, visually appealing interface.

+## Before We Get Started

+Just a quick note before we get started; as it has been mentioned before, the solutions that will be proposed in this project can be (rightfully) considered overkill and overengineered.
+A system this small doesn't need the complexity of a full-fledged, enterprise application ecosystem.
+But I selected these overengineered solutions for the sake of showcasing those patterns, architectures, technologies, etc.

 ## Project Goals

-### Primary Goals

-1. **Showcase Full-Stack Development Skills**
+### Showcase Full-Stack Development Skills
-    - Demonstrate proficiency in modern frontend technologies
-    - Exhibit backend API design and implementation
-    - Show understanding of DevOps and infrastructure
-    - Document software engineering best practices

-2. **Create a Functional Product**
-    - Build a useful tool that addresses real user needs
-    - Implement a scalable, maintainable architecture
-    - Provide an excellent user experience
-    - Deploy a production-ready application

-3. **Demonstrate Technical Breadth**
 - Frontend: Advanced UI/UX with animations and responsive design
 - Backend: RESTful API design, data persistence, authentication
 - Integration: Third-party API consumption
 - Infrastructure: Containerization, CI/CD, deployment
 - Documentation: Comprehensive technical documentation

+### Create a Functional Product

+- Build a useful tool that addresses real user needs
+- Implement a scalable, maintainable architecture
+- Provide an excellent user experience
+- Deploy a production-ready application

 ## Target Audience